 Since the jewelry was mine, I was the one called to stand at the podium.
 I knew Jamie would most likely have done a better job than me in explaining the whole situation.
 I did my level best to explain my account of the whole situation.
 I kept things truthful, simple and to-the-point.
 There was no need for anything more or less, I reckoned, as a little part of me hoped that the right thing would happen.

 Remember The Law

 When it was time for the shop owner to speak, his words were loud, coarse and shaded.
 The judge, while she had pity on him that he had paid $1,100.00 for the items and had lost money, had no pity on him when it came to her reminding him of the law.
 He had to return the jewelry to me without pay.
 They were mine and it was wrong, against the law, for him to keep them.

 An order was written on the spot and handed to both parties ordering the shop to return the items to me free of any charge.
 About an hour later, I found myself wearing the necklace and bracelet, a bit embarrassed at my pessimism throughout the process.

 Why did I doubt You, Lord?

 I was trying hard to see Jesus but I was just too short to see above the tree line.
-I thought my problem was not of any consequence; a necklace and bracelet have no value in light of the lives of the children we feed in Burundi and Malawi or the schools that we are opening.
-It seemed so trivial, but I hoped that somehow those unnecessary items would silently make their way home without any fuss.
-So, like Zacchaeus, I had to climb up just a bit higher to see Him and recognize what He was doing and just like He did for Zacchaeus, Jesus came home on Thursday to eat with me at our table – and He brought the necklace and bracelet home to me.
+I thought my problem was not of any consequence.
+A necklace and bracelet have no value in light of the lives of the children we feed in Burundi and Malawi or the schools that we are opening.
+It seemed so trivial.
+Yet I hoped that somehow those unnecessary items would silently make their way home without any fuss.
+So, like Zacchaeus, I had to climb up just a bit higher to see Him and recognize what He was doing.
+Just like He did for Zacchaeus, Jesus came home on that afternoon at the courthouse to eat with me at our table.